-It was October 2009 when Greek teacher Thanasis Lerounis was kidnapped by the Taliban while running a welfare center for the Kalash people in northern Pakistan.
+It was October 2009 when Thanasis Lerounis, a Greek teacher, was kidnapped by the Taliban while running a welfare center for the Kalash people in northern Pakistan.

-Lerounis, who ran the center and school, located in the village of Brun in the Chitral district, had lived in northern Pakistan since the mid-1990s before being kidnapped by some 20 gunmen from neighboring Afghanistan.
+Lerounis, who ran the center and school, located in the village of Brun in the Chitral district, had lived in northern Pakistan since the mid-1990s before being kidnapped by about twenty gunmen from neighboring Afghanistan.

-The Greek teacher and activist had spent much of his life helping the Kalash tribe, who are located in a remote area of northern Pakistan, near Afghanistan.
+The Greek teacher and activist had spent much of his life helping the Kalash tribe, located in a remote area of northern Pakistan near Afghanistan.

 The light-skinned, pagan Kalash people have claimed to be descendants of Alexander the Great’s conquering armies, which invaded this region in the 4th century BC, setting up outposts in the region 2,300 years ago.

 Abduction of Thanasis Lerounis shook the international community

 At the time, Lerounis was working toward the construction of a three-story building to preserve and promote the unique culture of the Kalash Valleys.